-Ett tak is a user friendly matching service for shared living that helps to increase well-being and diversity – so that more people can study and make their dreams come true.
+Ett tak is a user friendly matching service for co-living that helps to increase well-being and inclusion – so that more people can study and pursue their dreams.

 We’re changing the perception of offering and searching for shared accommodation because we have learnt that the most important thing when sharing a home is that you get along with the other person – not what the home looks like.

 We’re facilitating and lowering the thresholds for shared living by using new technology and new perspectives.
-We match people with people for mutual, safe and pleasant living for you to be yourself, together.
+We match people with people for mutual, safe and comfortable living, so you can be yourself, together.

 Everyone who wishes to share a home can feel safe and comfortable.
 We’re building bridges between generations by offering a new context where you can be yourself, together.